aachen-investment-club/quant-trading-competition/README.md

     Go the extensions tab on the left side and install the Jupyter extension from Microsoft.
 2.  **Run the Jupyter Server**:
     Run the container to start the Jupyter server.
 This command also mounts your current directory (`-v`) and forwards the port (`-p`).
+    Make sure the Docker Desktop program is running/open.
     ```bash
     docker run --rm -p 127.0.0.1:8888:8888 -v "${PWD}:/usr/src/app" trading-comp-env jupyter notebook --ip=0.0.0.0 --port=8888 --no-browser --allow-root
     ```